martiabr/putti-plotter-plot/ideas.md

 - [ ] **Kandinsky:** similar to Bauhaus but more focus on lines, circles and multi-color
 - [ ] **6 Feet beneath the moon:** white on black shaded polygons, circles and lines
 - [ ] **Experiment with curves/paths of thick lines by shading or filling.** Polygon or set of lines, circles or bezier curves.
 Noise on thickness for cool effect.
 Inspiration: Broken Record podcast logo.
+- [ ] "Shoelace" chaos plot.
+Could be textured with piano, guitar, trumpet styled lines for a music theme.
+The general challenge is how to get the depth correct.
+And how to generate a line that is chaotic but still evenly fills the domain.
 - [ ] **Nonlinear transforms:** Transform grid lines by some nonlinear transform - conformal mapping type stuff.
 Little code and quick to draw but could look cool.
+One way to do this is to update the Truchet tiles with noise.
-- [ ] Generative control panels (reuse code from robots) (think old nuclear reactor, ultrasound machines, ...)
+- [ ] **Generative control panels** (reuse code from robots) (think old nuclear reactor, ultrasound machines, ...)
 - [ ] Generative train network
 - [ ] Play around with variable width line tool
 - [x] Play with attractors, chaotic differential equations in XY plane, also possibly nonlinear diff eqs that are time-varying.
 Lorenz is the natural place to start